 - Transfer the date paste to a bowl and add the rest of the cookie ingredients, mix until combined.

-- For the drizzle simply just mix together the appropriate ingredients.
-Once the cookies have slightly cooled drizzle or coat them in the caramel sauce.
+- For the drizzle, simply mix all the ingredients into a devine sauce/syrup.
+Once the cookies have slightly cooled, drizzle or coat them in the caramel sauce.
+Serve and enjoy!